-When you right click on CD-RW icon, unlike in previous versions where a CD-ROM was used, the menu has changed.
-Instead of Eject it now says Actions, and after that there are two options to choose from: Eject or Create Data CD with K3b.
+When you right click on the CD icon, there is a selection named Actions, and after that are two options to choose from: Eject or Create Data CD with K3b.

 Added to the K-menu is Multimedia > CD & DVD Burning (K3b).
-This application allows you to burn CD's (or DVD's if you have a DVD writer installed.)
+This application allows you to burn CD's.